In Wake Of Father's Fatal Shooting Of Kids, Criminal Defense Attorney Says Domestic Violence Conflict Is Common

 SACRAMENTO (CB13) — The Sacramento County Sheriff’s Office confirmed Monday that a father walked into a Sacramento church and killed his children before taking his own life during a court-ordered supervised visit.

 “Most likely this was a divorce situation.
-Most likely involved an allegation of domestic violence or child abuse,” said Sacramento criminal defense attorney Allen Sawyer.READ MORE: Father Shoots Self After Killing His 3 Children, 1 Other Inside Arden Arcade Area Church
+Most likely involved an allegation of domestic violence or child abuse,” said Sacramento criminal defense attorney Allen Sawyer.READ MORE: 3 Children Shot And Killed By Father Inside Arden Arcade Church Were Natomas Unified Students, District Says

 Sawyer explained that those are potential circumstances that would force a court to order supervised visits, which are a common repercussion put in place to protect children and partners from their abuser.

-“It usually occurs when there’s a troubled circumstance that the court has reason to believe that for the health of the children the supervised visits are warranted,” Sawyer said.READ MORE: Parents Call For Change To Improve Traffic Safety Around Sacramento Elementary School
+“It usually occurs when there’s a troubled circumstance that the court has reason to believe that for the health of the children the supervised visits are warranted,” Sawyer said.READ MORE: Off-Duty Deputy Shot At In Downtown Sacramento

 CBS13 has not confirmed why, specifically, the father was under supervision.
 Though, Sawyer said the supervisor themselves would have been selected specifically by the court or the parents involved.